Facebook Instagram Pinterest

 Ijaba Lodge at Buschfeld is the best accommodation outside of Etosha NP safari

-You’re in the second half of your Namibia travel itinerary (10-day and 14-day variant), but you still haven’t been to a game park?!
-Well saddle up, because Etosha National Park is Namibia’s best and biggest safari.
-You’ll want 2 full days there, so book your accommodation for 3 nights.
+Saddle up, because Etosha National Park is Namibia’s best and biggest safari.
+You’ll want to spend 2 full days of your Namibia itinerary here, so book your accommodation for 3 nights.
 Unfortunately, you’ll also take half a day to drive there, so you won’t see the animals just yet.

 But don’t fret, because the accommodation you’ll be staying at (if you take my advice that is) is a destination in its own right—Ijaba Lodge Buschfeld was one of the best lodges we stayed at in Namibia.